moj-analytical-services/data_linter/README.md

         required: true
         pattern: ^table2
         metadata: meta_data/table2.json
+        row-limit: 10000 # for big tables - only take the first x rows
 ```

 You can also run the validator as part of a python script, where you might want to dynamically generate your config: